zedwerks/facetec-expo-sample-app/README.md

 - An Apple Developer account and development team
 - A FaceTec developer account, device key identifier, and SDK download

+> You need to sign up as a Developer with FaceTec first.
+Then you can download the SDK.

 Download the FaceTec SDKs from [dev.facetec.com](https://dev.facetec.com/).
 The SDK binaries are licensed separately by FaceTec and are intentionally not stored in this repository.